signalogic/SigSRF_SDK/mediaTest_readme.md

 ```

 Note in the above SDP file example that comments, marked by "#", are supported, although there is no widely accepted method of commenting SDP info mentioned in RFCs or other standards.

+#### SDP Info Packets

+mediaMin recognizes SAP/SDP protocol, SIP Invite, and other packets containing SDP info.
+If the [command line -dN options](#user-content-mediamincommandlineoptions) contain the ENABLE_STREAM_SDP_INFO flag (see <a href="https://github.com/signalogic/SigSRF_SDK/blob/master/apps/mediaTest/cmd_line_options_flags.h">cmd_line_options_flags.h</a>) then mediaMin will log and display SIP Invite found messages and status, add packet SDP contents to its internal SDP database, and apply to incoming streams.
+If the ENABLE_STREAM_SDP_INFO flag is not set then mediaMin will still log and display SIP Invite found messages.

 The mediaMin Makefile brings in SDP source code from the <a href="https://github.com/signalogic/SigSRF_SDK/tree/master/apps/common/sdp" target="_blank">apps/common/sdp</a> folder path.